edemaine/svgtiler/README.md

 where you draw ASCII art or spreadsheets and SVG Tiler automatically subsitutes each character or cell with a corresponding SVG symbol to make a big SVG figure
-(in an efficient representation that factors out repeated symbols), and optionally converts it to PDF, PNG, and/or LaTeX for LaTeX text.
+(in an efficient representation that factors out repeated tiles), and optionally converts it to PDF, PNG, and/or LaTeX for LaTeX text.
 Here are a few examples of generated figures;
 see [more examples below](#examples).